seyerjo/learn-python-by-examples/docs/08_usage_guide.md

 ## Exploring Examples

-Examples are organized in folders according to their difficulty level: `/basic`, `/intermediate`, and `/advanced`.
+Examples are organized in folders according to their difficulty level: `/code/basic`, `/code/intermediate`, and `/code/advanced`.

 1. Open your terminal or file explorer and navigate to the directory where you cloned the `learn-python-by-examples` repository.

-2. Enter the folder for the difficulty level you are interested in (e.g., `cd basic`).
+2. Enter the folder for the difficulty level you are interested in (e.g., `cd /code/basic`).

 3. Inside each level folder, examples are named following the pattern `sample_0x_description.py` and their associated documentation `sample_0x_description.md`.
 Explore the filenames to find examples that look interesting to you.